 - My only other child got a job with his dream company (so he’s launched in an industry he loves); and

-Five years cancer-free means I’m here for all this!
+Five years cancer-free means I’m here for the milestones of 2018!

 - If I had died, I would not have been her for the first four milestones.